My Approach

 but what becomes possible.

-They move forward with confidence, with clarity.
+They move forward with confidence.

 The Approach